lulzzz/datalayer/docs/docs/who/index.md

 ![Data Science Projects](/images/datalayer/data-science-projects.svg "Data Science Projects")

-## User Profiles

-Depending on your category (`Standalone Data Scientist` or `Business`) you will may have more than one hat (more than one profile) during the lifecycle of your Data Science project.
 The typical stakeholders of the project are the `Devops`, a `Data Scientist` or a `Business`.

 ![Kuber Who](/images/datalayer/kuber-who.svg "Kuber Who")

-For all those 3 profiles, Datalayer solutions make life easier, more productive, cheaper and bring more business value.
+You may have more than one hat (more than one profile) during the lifecycle of your Data Science project.
+For those 3 profiles, Datalayer solutions make life easier, more productive, cheaper and bring more business value.

 1. [As Devops](/docs/who/devops), you use the `Kuber CLI` to create the Kubernetes cluster and deploy the needed Applications.
 You also get the `Kuber UI` WEB user interface if you prefer fancy screens.
 This is achieved in `Exploration` and `Production` environments.
 2. [As Data Scientists](/docs/who/data-scientists), you use the `Data Studio` to request cluster resources for a certain period of time.
 You explore and share insights in a visual way, in private or in public (e.g. on Twitter).